Natural toothpaste alternatives are all the rage these days.

 11. Essential Oils

-These can be bought at a local health food store or from a reputable online store like iHerb.com.
-Check out this post for some great recipes for homemade tooth powder, mouthwash and more using essential oils.
+These can be bought at a local health food store or from a reputable online store.
+Learn where I shop for high quality therapeutic essential oils online.

 Sometimes I just use a drop or two of peppermint oil on my dampened toothbrush if I want a quick and easy way to get my mouth feeling clean and minty fresh.